Wampe/uit/README.md

 npm run start:playground
 ```
 and open the app in the Browser.
 The predefined port to serve the playground app is 4200.

+The Playground uses the lib source folder as source for the library.
+So you can debug the library code in your IDE (i.e. with Debugger for Chrome).

 ### Demo application
 The Demo application is for the demonstration of all previous implementations.
 It will get extend with every new library ressource.
 Currently the app is only locally.
 In the future the app shall get published to a website.